How to find great glasses at a bargain price

 If you're in store, try on several variations of aviator frames, cat-eye styles or whatever kind of glasses you're seeking.
-If you're shopping online, try a personal try-on tool to check how various frames will look on you.
+If you're shopping online, try a personal try-on tool, or free home trial to check how various frames will look on you.

 Maybe rimless glasses don't look that great on you after all.
 It happens.
 That could be because some glasses are better for certain face shapes.

 When you've found a great pair of glasses for your face shape and the look you want, you're halfway home.
 Now you have to select the glasses for your frames.

 3. What lenses and coatings do you need and want?

 If you're over 40, chances are you're starting to have trouble reading menus in restaurants or text messages on your smartphone.
 Presbyopia is the normal loss of near focusing ability that occurs with age, and progressive lenses help you to see clearly at any distance.

 Difficulty adjusting from indoor light to sunshine outdoors?
-Photochromic lenses will help ease your transition from inside to out when you're walking the dog, heading to the coffee shop or bopping in and out of stores on the weekend.
+Photochromic lenses will help ease your transition from inside to out when you're walking the dog, heading to the coffee shop or hopping in and out of stores on the weekend.

 As with your frames, knowing what you want in lenses and coatings will help you to get the best glasses for your needs.
-Oftentimes, your optician may not detail all of the lenses and coating options available, so it helps to have done your research.
+Often, your optician or on-line store may not offer all of the lenses and coating options available, so it helps to have done your research.

 Your glasses not only help you to see clearly, but they also protect your eyes.

-Tip: Get your eyeglasses prescription from an eye doctor your trust, and don't skimp on your lenses.
+Tip: Get your glasses prescription from an optician your trust, and don't skimp on your lenses.

 Now that you've got your lenses and frames all picked out, it's time to check out how they feel.